arangodb/spring-data-demo/README.md

 Lets finish the query method topic of our demo with a [graph traversal](https://docs.arangodb.com/current/AQL/Graphs/Traversals.html) written in AQL where our edge `ChildOf` is involved.

-The following query searches for every `Character` connected - through `ChildOf` - with the character the passed `id` belongs to.
-This time we have specify the edge collection within the query which we pass as a bind parameter with the `@Param` annotation.
+The following query searches for every `Character` connected (through `ChildOf`) with the character to whom the passed `id` belongs to.
+This time we specified the edge collection within the query which we pass as a bind parameter with the `@Param` annotation.

 `CharacterRepository`: